 Don’t miss out on the spiritual experience of being surrounded by the love of the Lady of Lourdes.
-It is one of the world’s holiest places since the apparitions of the Virgin Mary to Bernadette Soubirous in 1858.
+It has been one of the world’s holiest places since the apparitions of the Virgin Mary to Bernadette Soubirous in 1858.

 You will also see the entire sanctuary and a few more locations.

 On this tour, you can see towering spires and medieval houses along the Eure River.
-It is a 5-hour excursion from Paris to Chartres with a private driver and guide.
+It’s a 5-hour excursion from Paris to Chartres with a private driver and guide.

-Explore the rich symbols and artwork that adorn the breathtaking interior of Chartres Cathedral.
+Explore the rich symbols and artwork that adorn the awe-inspiring interior of Chartres Cathedral.
 And discover why it has been a pilgrimage site since the 12th century.

 An expert tour will take you into Sacré-Coeur, the Basilica of the Sacred Heart.
-Be amazed at the world’s largest mosaic before taking a stroll through Montmartre.
+Be amazed at the world’s giant mosaic before meandering through Montmartre.

-You can explore the exterior of the Basilica of the Sacred Heart of Paris, which was built between 1874 and 1914.
+Delve into the exterior of the Basilica of the Sacred Heart of Paris, built between 1874 and 1914.
 And you can take to Paris’ artistic and scenic villages.

 After the Basilica, your guide will take you to Montmartre.
 Montmartre has always stood out from the rest of Paris.
-It is a big hill in the city’s northern 18th Arrondissement.
+It’s a big hill in the city’s northern 18th Arrondissement.

 And it is the home of artists, revolutionaries, and outsiders who have played a significant role in the city’s unique history.